industrial-edge/simatic-ax-trace-diagnostics-getting-started/README.md

 - Installed System App Databus
 - Installed Apps SIMATIC AX Trace Diagnostics and Flow Creator
 - IED in the same network as PLC (PLC is reachable from IED)
-- TIA portal project (Tank Application) loaded on PLC
+- TIA portal project (Tank Application) loaded on PLC (real one or simulated using S7-PLCSIM Advanced)

 ### Used components